projectriff/riff/riff-cli/docs/riff_build.md

   -n, --name string           the name of the function (defaults to the name of the current directory)
-      --push                  push the image to Docker registry --riff-version string   the version of riff to use when building containers (default "latest") -u, --useraccount string    the Docker user account to be used for the image repository (default "trisberg") -v, --version string        the version of the function image (default "0.0.1")
+      --push                  push the image to Docker registry --riff-version string   the version of riff to use when building containers (default "latest") -u, --useraccount string    the Docker user account to be used for the image repository (default "current OS user") -v, --version string        the version of the function image (default "0.0.1")
 ```